Incredible Stories From the History of Absinthe

 The Absinthe Murders and Jean Lanfray

-One of the things you may have surely heard about Absinthe liquor is that it’s associated with questionable hallucinogens.
+One of the things you may have surely heard about mysterious absinthe is that it’s associated with questionable hallucinogens.
 This is one of the reasons it was such a hit with the bohemian crowd.
-This hallucinogenic property had been quite a mystery for decades; it gained real notoriety once they found Absinthe’s connection to some unfortunate events.
+This hallucinogenic property had been quite a mystery for decades; it gained real notoriety once they found absinthe’s connection to some unfortunate events.